 Read our full review of the Samsung FlexDry Dryer.

 Why we picked the LG Mega Capacity TurboSteam Dryer:

 It’s not just smarts you’re paying for with this pricey LG dryer, but design.
-It’s almost $1,000 more than the Maytag mega-capacity but does have a smidge more room at 9.0 cubic feet.
 With its 14 cycles, there are a few ways to get clothes dry or do a quick steam refresh.
 It also has sanitize options if you prefer your fabrics germ-free.
 It even has a cycle that lets you disinfect non-washable items.

 What makes it so smart?
 The Wi-Fi-enabled dryer has a compatible app that can help diagnose any issues that arise.
 It can also take advantage of LG’s Smart Grid feature to save you a bit of money when energy costs are lower.
 It will also, of course, let you know when your clothes are dry.
 To us, it makes sense to pair a smart washer and dryer of the same brand in the hopes that they might one day talk to each other.

-There’s no doubt the Maytag Large Capacity dryer is a no-frills, low-cost option.
-The list of features it doesn’t have — like steam, a sanitize setting, moisture sensors, and tons of cycles — is longer than the one detailing those it does have.
+There’s no doubt the Maytag is a no-frills, low-cost option.
+The list of features it doesn’t have — like steam, a sanitize setting, and tons of cycles — is longer than the one detailing those it does have.
 Still, it’s a solid performer and does present some nice options.
-There’s a no-heat air fluff setting and wrinkle release, so you can keep your clothes tumbling for 40 extra minutes if you don’t have time to fold them right away.
+The INTELLIDRY sensor tracks moisture and air temps for better drying performance, while the wrinkle control feature keeps clothes tumbling for 40 minutes, so they stay fresh and wrinkle-free after drying completes.

 Perhaps the best thing it has going for it is its capacity: 7.0 cubic feet.
 It’s not as big as mega-capacity options, but that’s still a lot of space for decent-sized loads.